BradNichol/Brain/tools/ides/intelliJ/shortcuts.md

 Intellij will recommend a set of code completions whenever you're typing.
 However, you can also trigger the code completion/suggestions window by pressing control ⌃ + space.
 This is especially useful for argument suggestions.
 Place the cursor inside the parenthesis and use ⌃ + space for recommendations.
 Once chosen, complete any code suggestion by pressing ⌘⇧↵.

+### Expand Code Selection
+You can select chunks of code by expanding the selection from where your cursor is placed.
+Useful for selecting a whole word, or code block with ease.
+Press ⌥ + ↑.
+Deselect by using the down arrow.